The Bankrate promise

 The Southwest Companion Pass

-Unlike most cards, the Southwest Companion Pass is not only good for the year you earn it, but also for the entirety of the following year.
+Unlike most airline companion programs, the Southwest Companion Pass is not only good for the year you earn it, but also for the entirety of the following calendar year.
 Smart travelers can maximize savings by planning ahead and earning the Companion Pass in January.
 That means you and your companion could enjoy the pass for nearly two years.
 Further, you can use the pass whether you are paying for your flight with points or with cash — a rare feature in the rewards space.
 That means you could use your Rapid Rewards points to purchase a flight for yourself and invite your companion to join you without using your points.

 Best practices for earning points